Colegio San Agustin – Makati: Laboratories

 The High School has four science laboratories.
-There are laboratories for physical science, biology, chemistry and physics.
+There are laboratories for physical science, biology, chemistry, robotics and physics.
 The Chemistry Laboratory underwent renovation in 2006 and was completed in early 2007.

 There are computer laboratories in each department, one in the Pre-School, four in the Grade School and four in the High School.
 They are used for general computer classes.
 In addition to the computer laboratories in the Grade School, there is a computer-aided instruction room for interactive learning.

 Students and teachers can access the Internet in the classroom and faculties.

-Libraries
+In September 13, 2024, GS school faculty along with Father Dante M. Bendoy blessed the newly renovated Grade School iMac room (previously the GS ICT Lab 1), which was used by the students later after.

+Learning Resource Centers

-CSA has three libraries, one for each department.
-The largest of these libraries is the High School Library, and all are air-conditioned.
-All libraries contain reference, Filipiniana, Augustiniana (works by St. Augustine), fiction and non-fiction sections.
+The Learning Resource Center has three assigned department centers.
+The largest of these centers is the High School Library, and all are air-conditioned.
+All centers contain reference, Filipiniana, Augustiniana (works by St. Augustine), fiction and non-fiction sections.
 In the Grade School and High School, there is a "Teacher's Corner" for the exclusive use of teachers, containing textbooks and textbook manuals, as well as teacher references.
 There are also small "computer corners" in each library.